Understand publishing options for building scene layers

 Configure pop-ups

-Now that the Rooms layer has the related information from the table, you will format the pop-up to contain only the relevant fields.
+Now that the Rooms layer has the related information from the table, you'll format the pop-up to contain only the relevant fields.

-1. On the Contents pane, right-click the Rooms layer and click Configure Pop-ups.
+- On the Contents pane, right-click the Rooms layer and choose Configure Pop-ups.

 The Configure Pop-ups pane appears.
-Next, you will check only the relevant fields that will be included in the pop-up content.
+Next, you'll check only the relevant fields that will be included in the pop-up content.

 A pop-up appears for the room you clicked, matching the list of fields you selected.